osamaalmughanni/Kumiko/README.md

         └── .
 ```

-In this case, you can add a team member to the resource `Project A` and share only the scripts within it.
+In this case, you can add a team member to the resource `Project A` and share only the scripts within that folder.

 https://github.com/osamaalmughanni/docs/assets/49910802/dfb060e5-15e3-436a-a298-0140d0f220c6